Note Taking Manual

 curl https://orgmode.org/manual/Markdown-Export.html#Markdown-Export | pandoc -f HTML -t gfm | xclip -selection clipboard

-and reference it using beautifulsoup
+and reference it using beautifulsoup:

 arglink=$(xclip -o -selection clipboard) title=$(wget -qO- $arglink | perl -l -0777 -ne 'print $1 if /<title.*?>\s*(.*?)\s*<\/title/si' | recode html..) outputlink="[$title]($arglink)" echo $outputlink | xclip -selection clipboard